Taiwanese pangolin: Conservation

-Taipei Zoo has held two conservation workshops in 2004 and 2017, in cooperation with the Forestry Bureau of Council of Agriculture, Endemic Species Research Institute, and the IUCN SSC Pangolin and Conservation Planning Specialist Groups.
-These so-called Pangolin Population and Habitat Viability Assessment (PHVA) workshops aimed to solidify conservation strategies and methods of prolonging Taiwanese pangolin survival.
-In the 2017 PHVA workshop, an elaborate 10-year plan named "the 2017-2027 National Conservation Strategy and Action Plan" was developed in order to achieve their goal of increasing the pangolin population.
-This plan involved more than 70 stakeholders from 13 different countries and consists of 5 main components.
-The components are as follows: status review, vision statement, goals, objectives, and actions.
-In short, through these 5 parts, the group of conservationists aim to assess current knowledge on the Taiwanese pangolin, define clear short and long-term goals for conservation, and finally work towards the goal through specific activities such as protection and breeding of the Taiwanese pangolin.
+The Taipei Zoo held two conservation workshops, one in 2004 and one in 2017, in cooperation with the Forestry Bureau, the Council of Agriculture, the Endemic Species Research Institute, and the IUCN SSC Pangolin and Conservation Planning Specialist Groups.
+These so–named Pangolin Population and Habitat Viability Assessment (PHVA) workshops aimed to solidify conservation strategies and methods of prolonging Taiwanese pangolin survival.
+In the 2017 PHVA workshop, an elaborate 10–year plan named "the 2017–2027 National Conservation Strategy and Action Plan" was developed in order to achieve their goal of increasing the pangolin population.
+This plan involved more than 70 stakeholders from 13 different countries and consists of five main components: status review, vision statement, goals, objectives, and actions.
+In short, through these five parts, the group of conservationists aim to assess current knowledge on the Taiwanese pangolin, define clear short– and long–term goals for conservation, and finally work toward the goals with specific activities such as protection and breeding of the Taiwanese pangolin.